 They take gorgeous photos in breathtaking postures that most of us can only dream of!
-Not everyone can be or wants to be an Insta-yogi and in actual fact, the best way to grow a successful business is to have a great website – just one of the reasons why yoga teachers need a website.
+Not everyone can be or wants to be an Insta-yogi.
+And in fact, the best way to grow a successful business is to have a great website – just one of the reasons why yoga teachers need a website.

-A website that authentically portrays the essence of you as a yoga teacher and really connects and speaks to the heart of the person stopping by to take a look!
+A website that authentically portrays the essence of you as a yoga teacher and speaks to the heart of the person stopping by to take a look!

 The person that goes on to become your student because they resonate with you.
 And want to learn more about how you can help them with their yoga journey.